Exercise Physiology and Applied Nutrition - PhD

 Our faculty at the Milken Institute School of Public Health are involved in a national profile of strategic research and serve as mentors to students across departments based on areas of specialized interest.
 These key faculty in the Exercise and Nutrition Sciences department will be directly associated with the PhD, Exercise Physiology and Applied Nutrition program:

-Dr. Jennifer Sacheck, Program Director
+Dr. Rob van Dam, Program Director

 Dr. Matthew Barberio